CharlieEngler3/atlas-suite/README.md

   ![Step 7](https://imgur.com/gvlDO7a.png)

   8.)
 In the "htdocs" folder, there will be a sub directory labeled "DEV_SQL_DATABASES".
-Open this and import each of the SQL files into their corresponding databases that you just created
+Open this and import each of the SQL files into their corresponding databases

   - Note: To import the files, you can select each database on the left hand list and then simply drag the file onto the web page, or you can use the "Import" button on the top toolbar.